hiveot/hub/transports/README.md

 ## Messaging on HiveOT

-Hiveot APIs uses standardized message envelopes to provided a simple and consistent API regardless the protocol binding in use.
+Hiveot APIs uses standardized message envelopes to provide a simple and consistent API regardless the protocol binding in use.
 Protocol bindings effectively map between the protocol specific messages and the hiveot standardized messages.
-The hiveot messages become the application level protocol that is missing in the WoT standard.
+The hiveot messages become the application level protocol for WoT consumers, services and Thing agents.
 It is the hope of HiveOT that this or a similar standard will be adopted by the WoT to provide a unified messaging interface for all protocol bindings.

 This approach builds on top of the WoT definition for 'operations' and adds operations for use by agents, supporting agents as clients of a hub or gateway.